canonical/svelte-icons/README.md

 Canonical's design system icons packaged as Svelte 5 components.
 This library provides all icons from [Canonical's Pragma design system](https://github.com/canonical/pragma/tree/main/packages/ds-assets) as easy-to-use Svelte components.

+> [!WARNING]
+> This package is it's experimental stage.
+It may undergo significant changes before reaching a stable release.
+It is not recommended for production use at this time.

 ## Installation

 ```bash